pkingjohn13/BinaryBrain/README.md

 App is still not finalized.
 Further improvements will be added.
 Please tell me what to improve.

 Original source code is private due to API key being exposed.
 In here you get the apk only.

+## INSTRUCTIONS

+no instructions. just open [apk folder] and download the installer. no virus guaranteed. trust me